henrikfroehling/Trakt.NET/CONTRIBUTING.md

 ---

-### **FAQ**
-1. **Q: Which branch should I target?**
+### **Which branch should I target?**

-   _A: By default you should target the branch `develop`.
-If you're working on an issue, usually the issue would have a label "target-branch", which states the branch to target for that specific issue._
+By default you should target the branch `develop`.
+If you're working on an issue, usually the issue would have a label "target-branch", which states the branch to target for that specific issue.
-2. **Q: How do I trigger a CI-Build for my pull request?**

-   _A: To trigger a CI-Build for you Pull Request branch, you should name your branch in the following pattern: `issue/{target-branch-name}/{your-branch-name}`, e.g. `issue/develop/your-branch-name`._

 ---

 ### **General Requirements**
 - Do not make big surprise pull requests with a lot of changes and without an associating issue.
-  - First, please open an issue to open a discussion, whether your changes do make an actual improvement.
+  - First, please open a discussion, whether your changes do make an actual improvement.
-- Pull requests that do not merge easily with the tip of the targeted branch will be declined.
-The author will be asked to merge with the tip of the targeted branch and update the pull request.
+- Pull requests that do not merge easily with the tip of the targeted branch will be needed to merge with the tip of the targeted branch to update the pull request.
 - Submissions must follow the rules stated in the [Coding Guidelines](https://github.com/henrikfroehling/Trakt.NET/blob/develop/coding_style.md).
 - New features must have accompanying tests with "good" code coverage.
 - Changes to existing functionality needs to be checked that it does not break any existing unit tests.